Last Updated on August 1, 2022 by Celeste.

 Meatless Versions of Greek Classics

 Lots of traditional Greek food are very popular in vegetarian versions (orfana).
 For example, gemista, stuffed tomatoes and peppers with rice and ground beef.
+You can find a great list of the healthiest rice here.
 You can get gemista orfana without the beef.
 These dishes are as popular as their original versions (often with raisins and pine nuts mixed in), so they’ll be easy to find.

 The same goes for dolmadakia, which are vine leaves stuffed with rice and ground beef (sometimes in an avgolemono or egg-lemon sauce), and lahanodolmades, which are cabbage leaves stuffed with rice and ground beef.
 They all come in orfana-style (no meat).